Sandstorm-Station/Sandstorm-Station-13-wiki/README.md

    ```

    This will start the server on `localhost:80`.
 You can now access the website in your browser by simply typing `localhost` (no need to specify the port number since it's running on port 80).

-   **Note:** You might need to run it with ``sudo`` to avoid access denied errors if they show up.
-If using Windows, elevate the terminal's admin privileges with UAC.

 ### Making Contributions

 Now that the server is running, you can start making changes to the website!
 Here's a breakdown of the project's structure and how you can contribute.